EliEladElrom/roomsjs-client/README.md

 ## Example

-Back-end code to create the rooms services and connect to database and/or 3rd party APIs for streaming;
+Server code to create the rooms, services and connect to database and/or 3rd party APIs for streaming;

 <pre lang="javascript"><code>
 var os          = require('os'),